DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Released 2025-05-09
+* New Feature: Custom links can now pop-up into lightboxes if they are of type jpg, jpeg, gif, png, webp, or avif.
+* New Feature: Added Debug mode, which will make the hidden Global Styles post type visiible for inspecting.
+* Bug fix: Global Styles would sometimes save the wrong block information, causing a fatal error.
+* Bug fix: Fixed Featured Image so that it can be set as a post permalink (this wasn't saving before).

 = 1.1.5 =
 * Released 2025-05-07
 * New feature: Ability to hide the caption text in overlays.
 This can be used to create advanced effects.